cyoki/IoTLab/lab1/README.md

 <p align="center">
   <img src="img/fig6.png" height="300">
 </p>

+6. If you meet "Permission denied: '/dev/ttyUSB0", remember to add the user into the group dialout so that the user can use ttyusb0

+    ```shell
+    sudo usermod -a -G dialout $USER
+    ```

 **Note**: It appears that the CP210x USB to UART Bridge VCP Driver has quite some issues.
 Here are troubleshooting tips
 - Make sure the correct micro usb cable is used.
 The micro usb is like the one used for phones for both data communication and power supply.